scl-digital/SW-Budget-Tracker-OPSC6311-POE-PART-3/README.md

 ---

 ⚙️ GitHub Actions & CI/CD
-**GitHub Actions** is a powerful tool for automating workflows such as building, testing, and deploying code.
-While this project does not currently have any GitHub Actions workflows set up, here's how they could be used:
+**GitHub Actions** is a powerful tool for automating workflows such as building, testing, and deploying code. here's how they could be used:
 - **Automated Builds:** Compile the app on every push or pull request
 - **Automated Testing:** Run unit and UI tests automatically
 - **Release Automation:** Build and upload APKs to GitHub Releases